allandx/terraform/README.md

         ├── main.tf
         └── variables.t
 ```
+The above directory structure consist of a common child module hosted under modules/rds/ and modules/s3/.
+Assuming only a single environment is required(dev), the folders are split into product team - alpha and beta.
+The child module is called and the input variables are passed using terraform.tfvars in the respective team.
+This allows logical seperation of resources between teams and the statefiles are managed seperately.

+As the project grows with different environments, more folders such as prod or stage could be created.
+Alternatively, terraform workspace could be useful for different environment.

 ### Assumptions
 - region is ap-southeast-1
 - 1 working environment - dev
-- As per best practice, remote backend in S3 is configured under `providers.tf`, however code is being developed locally for now
+- As per best practice, remote backend in S3 is configured under `providers.tf`, however code is being developed locally for testing purposes

 ### Verify that the resources are in place in aws platform
 #### rds